codingPhuc/obsidian_git_computer_network/Concepts of end systems,end devices,hosts, network edge, network core.md

 moving arriving packet form router input link to appropriate router output link
 ![[forwarding.PNG]]
-when a router one to forward a packet into another adjacent router it will first look at the packet destination address then forward it on the pat
+when a router one to forward a packet into another adjacent router it will first look at the packet destination address then forward it on the path assgin by the forwarding table to another router

+### Routing :
+routing is the thing that created routing table is a global action : determine sou